degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 translated: true
 ---

-The second time we visited Vienna with a culinary tour and this time we decided to reach the top shelf and try a tasting dinner in restaurants with two and three @michelinguide stars.
+For the second time we visited Vienna with a culinary tour and this time we decided to reach the top shelf and try a tasting dinner in restaurants with two and three @michelinguide stars.

 As a two-star restaurant, we chose Silvio Nickol restaurant, that is the Silvio Nickol GourmetRestaurant, which is located in Palais Coburg.

-In front of the entrance, of course, there was a plaque with information about two Michelin stars awarded and about it, that this restaurant is a member of the luxurious Les Grandes Tables du Monde.
+In front of the entrance, of course, there was a plaque with information about two Michelin stars award and, that restaurant is a member of the luxurious Les Grandes Tables du Monde.
 <center><div style="width:50%">
 <img src="{{site.img_url}}/assets/img/posts/Si_entrance.jpg" alt="On the red brick wall, in front of the entrance to the
 The Palais Coburg is a violet Michelin Guide starboard and a gold cockboard with information about it,